-The phrase “sleep like a baby” is a funny one because save for those earliest days, infants are the opposite of awesome sleepers – in part because they’re missing the coziness of the womb.
-To help baby stay calm and sleep better, swaddle her — which basically involves wrapping her up like a snug little burrito; the coziness helps create a soothing, womb-like environment that keeps baby from startling herself awake.
+The phrase “sleep like a baby” is a funny one because save for those earliest days, infants are the opposite of awesome sleepers, in part because they’re missing the coziness of the womb.
+To help baby stay calm and sleep better, swaddle her.
+This basically involves wrapping her up like a snug little burrito; the coziness helps create a soothing, womb-like environment that keeps baby from startling herself awake.

 A well-swaddled newborn is not only more likely to sleep longer, she’s also more likely to stay on her back, which is important for safety.
 Swaddles also keep babies warm, as they can’t have blankets in the crib before one year.
 All the swaddles and sleep sacks listed below are machine washable.

 If there was such thing as an “it” swaddle blanket, this would be, well… it.
 Chances are you’ve seen these all over the place.
 The lightweight, breathable, slightly stretchy muslin cloths come in tons of patterns and can pull off various swaddle styles.
 They’re similar to the hospital blankets the nurses use when teaching new moms to swaddle, so there’s a natural comfort and familiarity factor.
 Plus, they’re pretty big, so you can use them even as your baby grows.
 These blankets can double as a stroller cover or standard blanket, tummy time mat, or nursing cover, among other things.

 Swaddling a baby isn’t rocket science, but in the middle of the night in the dark, it kind of is.
 This blanket does the work for you.
 Just slide baby’s lower body into the pouch and pull the two velcro tabs across the chest.
 The nice thing about a velcro swaddle is that once baby is ready to start transitioning out of swaddles, you can easily keep one — and later both — arms sticking out to help baby gradually get the hang of having her arms loose.